BCDevOps/devops-platform-workshops/workshop-material/slides/openshift101/content/03_pathfinder_specific_patterns/index.md

 ---
 #### Team Provisioning
-- Rocket.Chat #devops-requests channel is used to add members to GitHub/Rocket.Chat/OpenShift
+- [DevOps Request Repo](https://github.com/BCDevOps/devops-requests) is used to add members to GitHub/Rocket.Chat/OpenShift
 - Groups/GitHub Teams are NOT widely used today
     - Individual usernames are used for collaborating on projects
 - Team 'admins' are delegated access control for their teams